The Wallowa Valley and Hell's Canyon

 Instructors: Bill Rodgers (6-student classes); and Mark Hussein and/or Leslie Cain (for classes of greater than 6 students)

-Registration: Registration for 2017 classes is now open.
-Instructors are currently being scheduled for 2018 workshops.
+Registration: Registration for 2018 classes is now open.

 Things You Will Need: Vehicle with good tires, digital camera(s), tripod, laptop computer with photo-processing software such as Lightroom, Photoshop, or Luminar.